SharmaDivya2103/Facial-Recognition-and-Emotion-Analysis/README.md

-In this project i would be implementing Facial Recognition and Emotion Analysis using neural networks and libraries such as Pandas, NymPy, Tensorflow, Keras etc.
+DIGIT RECOGNISER In this project i would be implementing Facial Recognition and Emotion Analysis using neural networks and libraries such as Pandas, NymPy, Tensorflow, Keras etc.
 I have made the following progress on my project till now:
 1. I began my learning journey by understanding the fundamentals of libraries like Pandas, NumPy, Matplotlib etc.
 2. Then i began learning PyTorch for tensors and their operations..